nusneuromorphic/nusneuromorphic.github.io/openings/index.md

 <!--
 We have several openings available at
 [Temasek Laboratories](http://www.temasek-labs.nus.edu.sg/)
-and the Singapore Institute of Neurotechnology (SINAPSE).
+and the N.1 Institute for Health (formerly known as SINAPSE).
 Interested applicants are encouraged to contact us with a CV at the following email addresses:<sup>[1](#applicaitonNote)</sup>
 <table>
   <tr>